aws/aws-cli/awscli/examples/ssm/update-document.rst

 **To create a new version of a document**

 The following ``update-document`` example creates a new version of a document when run on a Windows computer.
 The document specified by ``--document`` must be in JSON format.
 Note that ``file://`` must be referenced followed by the path of the content file.
 Because of the ``$`` at the beginning of the ``--document-version`` parameter, On Windows you must surround the value with double quotes.
-On Linux, MacOS, or at a PowerShell prompt, you must surround the value with single quotes.
+On Linux, macOS, or at a PowerShell prompt, you must surround the value with single quotes.

 **Windows version**::